matthewrobinsondev/blog/content/posts/using-stow/index.md

 Essentially, you can control any file in your home directory, including dotfiles, from within one directory.
 Think of all the clutter you remove!
 You can just focus on the files you want to maintain and move around.

-For example [My dotfiles repo](https://github.com/matthewrobinsondev/dotfiles) is just my `zshrc`, `alacritty`, `tmux` & `neovim` configs, *as an editors note here please send me neovim configs / plugin recommendations*.
+For example [My dotfiles repo](https://github.com/matthewrobinsondev/dotfiles) is just my `zshrc`, `alacritty`, `tmux` & `neovim` configs, *as an editors note here feel free to send me neovim configs / plugin recommendations as I'm updating mine currently*.

-I use these on 3 different machines though, I don't care about moving anything else over so it removes the overhead of eveyrthing else in your `.config` which comes with your system of choice.
+I use these on 3 different machines though, I don't care about moving anything else over other than those configs.
+This allows me to remove the overhead of everything else in your `.config` which comes with your system of choice.

 Couple this with using Git to store all of your config files, and you can easily manage them all in one repository/directory.
 It's bliss.